 Our diving base on Nungwi beach is the starting point for your excursion to the best dive sites in Zanzibar.
 The beautiful coral gardens of Tumbatu Island, the unique marine life of Nungwi’s reefs and the stunning colorful wall dives of Mnemba Island.

 On most days, we offer two different boat trips:

 - Daily tour to the famous Mnemba Atoll marine park.
 We visit two dive sites, usually Small Wall, Wattabomi or Aquarium.
 The trip most days departs at 08:30, returning around 15:00.

 - Daily tour to North Zanzibar’s best dive sites.
 Each day we visit two different dive spots.
 The locations and times are decided 1-2 day earlier.
 Our most visited sites are: Hunga, Magic Reef, Tumbatu Island, Leven Bank, and Mbwangawa

 - As well, we offer night dives off the beach on our home reef on most nights.

-Tumbatu Island undoubtedly is the nicest coral gardens in North Zanzibar.
-All three dive sites, Shetani, Popobawa & Mwana have spectacular, flourishing corals reefs, with a large variety of both soft and hard corals, The reef starts at 3 meters and drops down to 12 meters deep.
-This makes Tumbatu a great place for snorkelers and beginner divers.
+Undoubtedly, Tumbatu Island offers the nicest coral gardens in North Zanzibar.
+All three dive sites, Shetani, Popobawa & Mwana have spectacular, flourishing corals reefs, with a large variety of both soft and hard corals.

-Magic Reef is a heaven for photographer divers.
-A diver cannot swim for more than few meters on this reef, without stopping to have a closer look at something unique.
+Magic Reef is a heaven for photographers.
+A diver cannot swim for more than a few meters on this reef, without stopping to have a closer look at some unique creature.